 Curious.
 Smart.
 Determined.
 Fun.
 Athletic.
 Artistic.
 Engaged.
-These are a few of the words that describe our students—more than 1,400 talented and diverse individuals from 36 states and 28 countries.
+These are a few of the words that describe our students—nearly 1,400 talented and diverse individuals from 39 states and 29 countries.
 For more information on student life, visit the Life at K page.
 For more information about admission visit the Office of Admission.

 The faculty at K are distinguished scholars and exceptional teachers who are passionate about their fields of study.
 K’s student-faculty ratio is 13:1, allowing faculty to provide support, guidance and mentorship inside and outside the classroom, helping students discover and hone their talents and skills.

 President Jorge G. Gonzalez is a fierce champion of the liberal arts and a welcoming presence on campus.
 You may catch him grabbing lunch at Welles Dining Hall, cheering on the Hornets at an athletic event, or sitting in on student internship presentations.
 He supports our Hornets with an abiding commitment to academic excellence, experiential learning, intercultural understanding and community engagement.

 Play in the jazz band.
 Learn French.
 Present your scientific research at a national conference.
 Study in Sénégal.
 Intern at a nonprofit doing social justice work.
 Compete in intercollegiate athletics.
 Take a poetry class.
 Learn to write a marketing plan.
 Take a stage combat course.
 The K-Plan’s open curriculum gives students the freedom to explore their interests and pursue their passions while gaining real world experience.